 Surface preparation without grit blasting with MontiPower’s power tools

 Certain standards apply to the surface preparation of steel.
-Normally, the use of industrial coatings requires a surface cleanliness of Sa 2.5 (or SSPC-SP10 or NACE 2) and a specific roughness.
+Normally, the use of industrial coatings requires a surface cleanliness of Sa 2.5 (or SSPC-SP10 or NACE 2) and a specific roughness based on the surface preparation standards.
 In most cases, abrasive grit blasting is used for this purpose.
-‘Sand blasting’ has traditionally been the best known method of grit blasting, but nowadays, grit blasting is also done with other materials.
+‘Sand blasting’ has traditionally been the best known method of grit blasting, but nowadays, grit blasting can also be done with other materials.
 But how does surface preparation with grit blasting actually work?
-What types are there, what are the advantages and disadvantages, and how are MontiPower’s power tools a good alternative for this?
+What types of grit blasting are there, what are the advantages and disadvantages, and how are MontiPower’s power tools a good alternative for this?

 What is grit blasting?